rescript-react-native/rescript-react-native.github.io/blog/2019-06-17-hello-reason-react-native.md

 a long effort started about 4 months ago.

-As more and more people were starting to use ReasonML on production apps using React Native, we wanted to make the BuckleScript bindings for React Native, known has `bs-react-native`, more accessible.
+As more and more people were starting to use ReasonML on production apps using React Native, we wanted to make the ReScript / BuckleScript bindings for React Native, known has `bs-react-native`, more accessible.
 This would have involved several breaking changes in order to simplify some APIs that have been designed with a high level of security in mind, but at some costs.
 The cost of being harder to